 It was difficult to assess conclusively the scientific soundness of the RSM from the vast amount of information provided by the SFWMD.
 The draft documentation, referred to as the Theory Manual, did not present a complete cohesive description of the model.
-The model documentation in its current draft state does not provide adequate coverage of the equations solved by the current version of the model and the numerical techniques used to effect their solution.
-Extensive descriptions of validation examples for the current version of the RSM were not provided.
-However, a significant amount of supporting information in the form of journal articles, unpublished papers, online documents, written responses to both pre-workshop peer-review comments and a draft of this report were provided to the peer-review panel.
+The current draft of the model documentation does not provide adequate coverage of the equations solved by the model and the numerical techniques used to obtain their solutions.
+The descriptions of validation examples for the current version of the RSM were insufficient.
+However, a significant amount of supporting information in the form of journal articles, unpublished papers, online documents, and written responses to both preworkshop peer-review comments and a draft of this report were provided to the Panel.
 Based on this information, the Panel has attempted to assess the scientific soundness of the model.

-The proposal by the District to add a figure illustrating the RSM Documentation Set to the inside front cover of all RSM-related documents is an excellent idea that should help appraise potential client users of all available references and guide users to the correct information source for additional insight to that provided in the Theory Manual.
-Identification of the array of published journal papers, unpublished "white" papers, and electronic documents describing the conceptual development, formulation, and use of the RSM in an integrated illustration will better serve the District in representing the model formulation to the south Florida scientific community and client users.
-The interim draft status of the RSM Theory Manual provided to the Panel and the set of separate reference documents spanning the multi-year model development, identified for use by the Panel, presented unnecessary review distractions and complications making it difficult for the Panel to assess readily the model formulation and determine the precise model status.
-Potential client users likely would suffer the same frustrations given the identical draft Theory Manual and collection of RSM reference documents.
-These shortcomings of the documentation should be corrected upon implementation recommendations for improving the Theory Manual presented in the Documentation section of this report and implementation of the action plan proposed by the District to compile, revise, and illustrate the full RSM Documentation Set.
-A major improvement in the quality of the RSM Theory Manual will be achieved upon removal of the six journal and white papers reproduced in Appendix C with pertinent content incorporated directly into appropriate chapters and linked together in the Theory Manual.
+The excellent proposal by the SFWMD to add a figure illustrating the RSM Documentation Set to the inside front cover of all RSM-related documents should help apprise potential client users of all available references and direct users to the correct information source for insight beyond that provided in the Theory Manual.
+An integrated illustration that identifies the array of published journal papers, unpublished "white" papers, and electronic documents describing the conceptual development, formulation, and use of the RSM will better serve the SFWMD in representing the model formulation to the South Florida scientific community and client users.
+The interim draft status of the RSM Theory Manual provided to the Panel and the variety of separate reference documents spanning the multi-year model development period, identified for use by the Panel, presented unnecessary review distractions and complications, making it difficult for the Panel to readily assess the model formulation and determine the precise model status.
+Potential client users likely would suffer the same frustrations given the identical draft of the Theory Manual and collection of RSM reference documents.
+These shortcomings of the RSM documentation should be corrected upon implementation of both the Panel recommendations for improving the Theory Manual, presented below in the Documentation section and the SFWMD action plan to compile, revise, and illustrate the full RSM Documentation Set.
+A major improvement in the quality of the RSM Theory Manual will be achieved upon removal of the six journal and white papers reproduced in Appendix C, with pertinent content incorporated directly into appropriate chapters and linked together in the Theory Manual.